GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code B91D-9795

 ?
 What would you like to call this machine? (dev-server) ›

+✔ What would you like to call this machine? · dev-server [2025-08-21 09:47:04] info Creating tunnel with the name: dev-server kali